-Architects are rethinking traditional approaches to design and construction, with more integrated solutions the result of improved transdisciplinary collaboration.
-By building greater agility into design solutions and making future changes more efficient, designers can help clients maximise their return on investment.
+Architects are rethinking traditional approaches to office design and construction, with more integrated solutions the result of improved transdisciplinary collaboration.
+By building greater agility into workplace design solutions and making future changes more efficient, designers can help clients maximise their return on investment.

 At Medallia in San Mateo, they live and breathe this concept.
-The main component of the budget was fixed walls.
-This inspired the design team to question which elements of the space needed to be anchored, to simplify and minimise future changes.
+The main component of the fit-out budget was fixed walls.
+This inspired the workplace design team to question which elements of the space needed to be anchored, to simplify and minimise future changes.

 The meeting rooms were created as a “kit-of-parts” with five prefabricated room types.
 These were created in an assembly line, using modular wall panels built horizontally and later installed in their appropriate locations.

-When using an integrated methodology, both the design and construction solutions work in harmony to support the client’s most pressing needs.
-M Moser is working in partnership with Knotel, one of the fastest-growing providers of flexible office space, to efficiently scale their European operations.
+When using an integrated methodology, both the office design and construction solutions work in harmony to support the client’s most pressing needs.
+M Moser London is working in partnership with Knotel, one of the fastest-growing providers of flexible office space, to efficiently scale their European operations.

-Knotel focuses on space for larger businesses, so their customers need more flexibility compared to rivals who cater to freelancers and startups.
+Knotel focuses on office space for larger businesses, so their customers need more flexibility compared to rivals who cater to freelancers and startups.
 In order to enhance the speed at which space could be leased, built and ultimately rented, M Moser’s construction and design teams co-created a fit-out framework with Knotel.

 Head of Design and Construction - Knotel, London

 The project team developed processes to enhance the speed and scale of delivery.
-This was achieved through a mixture of rapid construction mobility and a design framework that can be personalised for individual clients.
+This was achieved through a mixture of rapid construction mobility and a workplace design framework that can be personalised for individual clients.

 Process-driven construction solutions